 The All Saints’ Sisters of the Poor was founded in England & came to Baltimore in 1872.
 They became became an independent House in 1890.
 They have been at their current location since 1917.
 Besides their "rigorous daily prayer regimen, the sisters offer religious retreats, visit people in hospice care and maintain a Scriptorium where they design religious cards to inspire others in the faith."

-1 of the goals of the group is to be recognized as a "diocesan institute". (an institute of religious men or women who take vows and live in community and they are overseen directly by the diocesan bishop) While they will maintain ownership of their 88 acres of property in Catonsville after they enter the church it is yet to be determined if they will retain their same name.
+diocesan institute". (an institute of religious men or women who take vows and live in community and they are overseen directly by the diocesan bishop) While they will maintain ownership of their 88 acres of property in Catonsville after they enter the church it is yet to be determined if they will retain their same name.
 This will all be determined through the Vatican.

 Given the view of the Papacy that many people who call themselves Catholic have these days, their view is quite refreshing.
 "The sisters expressed deep affection for Pope Benedict XVI.
 The pope exercises an authority that Episcopal leaders do not, they said.
 The unity that Christ called for can be found in the Catholic Church under the leadership of the pope, they said."

-"The sisters noted with a laugh that their love for the pope is evident in the name they chose for their recently adopted cat, 'Benedict XVII' – a feline friend they lovingly call 'His Furyness.'
+"The sisters noted with a laugh that their love for the pope is evident in the name they chose for their recently adopted cat, 'Benedict XVII' – a feline friend they lovingly call 'His Furyness.'”

 As you can see from the picture they wear full habits with black veils & white wimples that cover their heads.
 Members of the community range in age from 59 to 94.
 I highly suspect that with their joining the Church they may soon see some new vocations.